Art Courses - 3000 and Up

 ART 4250 Contemporary Issues in Art Education (3).
 Examines significant and often complex issues in art education, including contemporary curriculum theories, assessment methodologies, art dialogue and inquiry strategies, and approaches to art education in community settings.
 Research and theory supporting these topics will be applied to actual classroom practice.

 ART 4420.
 Identity and Branding (3).
 Prerequisite: ART 4410.
+(This course is only offered in the spring term.)
 The final in a core series of Design Communications courses focusing on the development of a professional-level design portfolio.
 Projects include the development of a full-scale corporate identity program including graphics standards manual and packaging and/or display design.
 Extensive outside work is required.
 (This course can be taken to fulfill the internship requirement.) ($100.00 course fee)

 ART 4490.
 Design Administration (3).
 This course is the study of coordination, management and administration of the operations of a graphic design business.
 The content of this course includes management, project coordination, technical issues and creative issues.
 Management topics will include business operations such as personnel supervision, organizational structure, finances, legal issues, self-marketing, standards and accountability.
 Project coordination topics will include;account service and management, marketing, project tracking, personnel supervision and external services supervision.
 Creative topics will include creative direction in visual communication, visual and verbal problem solving, and traditional fine arts skills.
 Technology topics will include technology management and financing as well as mass market publishing technologies. ($150.00 course fee)